A Review Of PCloud

 pCloud is a cloud hosting alternative to Dropbox and Google Drive where you can store your files online and is one of our favorite sites that we’ve used so far.
 Down below, we’re going to into a little more detail about what pCloud is exactly, and whether it’s worth your time and money.

-For $60, you can get access to 500 GBs of storage, with no file size limits for what you can actually upload. pCloud is compatible with Windows, Mac, Linux, iOS, Android and more, making it very worthwhile for different type of users.
+For$60, you can get access to 500 GBs of storage, with no file size limits for what you can actually upload. pCloud is compatible with Windows, Mac, Linux, iOS, Android and more, making it very worthwhile for a different types of users.

 So, What Makes PCloud So Special?

-We’ll start by going over some of the features that makes it one of our personal favorite platforms for storing our files online.
+We’ll start by going over some of the features that make it one of our personal favorite platforms for storing our files online.

 Backing Up Images